Patrick Bamford: Loan to Middlesbrough

 Bamford again continued to impress during the game against league leaders Derby County on 13 December, in which he scored the opening goal within the first six minutes, and later won a penalty which was converted by Leadbitter in a 2–0 win.
 The result moved his team into 2nd place in the Championship, level on points with Bournemouth.
 On 31 December, his loan was extended for the remainder of the season.

 On 24 January 2015, in the fourth round of the FA Cup, Bamford exploited an error by Fernando to open the scoring as Middlesbrough defeated reigning Premier League champions Manchester City 2–0 away.

 On 3 April, Bamford sent Middlesbrough to the top of the Championship table by scoring his 17th goal of the season in a 1–0 win against Wigan Athletic.
-On 11 April, he scored his 18th goal of the season against Rotherham United, but did miss a penalty during stoppage-time after fighting it over with fellow striker Kike who won the penalty originally.
+On 11 April, he scored his 18th goal of the season against Rotherham United, but did miss a penalty during stoppage-time after fighting over who would take it with fellow striker Kike who won the penalty originally.
 Later on, Bamford revealed that he was the designated penalty-taker and apologised to his teammate for missing the penalty.
 Also that month, he was nominated at the Football League Awards for Championship Player of the Year and Young Player of the Year.
 He won the first award, with the second going to Dele Alli of Milton Keynes Dons.

 Bamford ended the 2014–15 season with 19 goals in total, 17 coming in the league, making him the team's top scorer for the season.